nucleartide/ember-elm/Readme.md

 ### Prerequisites

-Before you can install ember-elm-helpers, you need to have two things installed:
+Before you can install ember-elm-components, you need to have two things installed:

 1. **Node 6.0.0+ or up**.
 This is because this addon's [build code](index.js) uses ES6.